ess-dg/python_codes_for_DREAM/README.md

    python -m venv .venv
    source .venv/bin/activate
    ```
    Executing this last command should change the prompt of your terminal.
-It should now starts with `(.venv)`.
+It should now start
+   with `(.venv)`.

 - Upgrade pip (optional)